onomondo/onomondo-softsim-cli/README.md

 # SoftSIM CLI

 Small tools to help out with provisioning before and during production of your SoftSIM enabled device.

 Provisioning is split in two distinct steps:

 1. Pre-production.
 Fetch `n` profiles from the Onomondo API to avoid exessive load on API and to remove any dependencies on stable internet.
 The profiles are encrypted using your public key.
 2. During production.
 Continiously get a new unique profile correctly formatted to specifications.

 These steps correspond one-to-one with the available commands in the CLI tool.

 ### Command: Fetch
-This options fetches the specified number of profiles from the Onomondo API.
+This option fetches the specified number of profiles from the Onomondo API.
 Use the SoftSIM API generated in our platform to get access.

 ### Command: Next
-This option find the next unused profile on your local system.
+This option finds the next unused profile on your local system.
 The profile is decrypted using the private key pointed to by the `--key` argument.
 After decryption and encoding the file is prepended with `__` to invalidate the profile.

 ## Generate public / private key-pair
 To generate a SoftSIM API key you need a key pair as well.
+Use at least 2048 bit keys.

 To generate a key pair:
 ```console
 ssh-keygen -t rsa -m PEM -b 4096 -f <path_to_new_key>
 ```

 The public key is expected to be PEM encoded
 ```
 -----BEGIN PUBLIC KEY-----
 .....
 -----END PUBLIC KEY-----
 ```
 Which can be obtained with
 ```console
 ssh-keygen -e -m PKCS8 -f <path_to_public_key>.pub
 ```

-Use the to public key to create an API key on https://app.onomondo.com/
+Use the to public key to create an API key on https://app.onomondo.com/api-keys/softsim/new

 *For testing* https://cryptotools.net/rsagen can be helpful to quickly get started.
-Use at least 2048 bit keys.

 ## Installation
 Prebuild binaries can be found under releases.
 Optionally build from source.
 See relevant section below.

 ## Usage
 ```